 7.Notice that the contents of the Otherwise branch are a copy of the first branch; the contents placeholder is bold and has a yellow background.
 Remove this formatting (bold and background-color) from the contents placeholder.

 You have put a condition with two branches (each with its conditional template) that carries out the following test on each relevance element: If the contents of relevance match those of /presswatch/selection/byrelevance, then the contents of relevance are displayed bold and with a yellow background.
 Otherwise (the second branch) they are displayed normal.
-Check this in HTML Preview.
+Check this in Authentic View.

 Modifying the combo box and inserting a second condition branch

-In the combo box, there is no dropdown list option for selecting all news items.
+In the combo box where the Authentic View user selects a byrelevance value, there is no dropdown list option for selecting all news items.
 To include this option do the following:

 1.In Design View, select the combo box.